 Our production program is an integral part of our overall educational process—co-curricular rather than extra-curricular—where students in all areas of the theatre get to test in practice what they are learning in the classroom.
 To provide our students with as many practical opportunities as we can and to focus on the learning experience of the process of creating theatre and dance as well as the product of performance, we have a wide range of performances, from the staged reading to the fully-realized production.

-All evening performances are at 7:30 p.m., except where noted with an additional 2 p.m. matinee on Saturdays.
+All evening performances are at 7:30 p.m., except where noted.

-Tickets are $10 for the general public and $5 for Drew students with ID (unless otherwise noted).
+Tickets for live on-stage productions are $10 for the general public and $5 for Drew students with ID (unless otherwise noted).

 Reservations made after 5 p.m. on the day of your selected show are not guaranteed to be processed by show time.